Evaluating Generative Patent Language Models: Experiments Visualization

 \subsection{Statistics}

 In experiment~\ref{subsection:experiment_1}, the best model is the 456M model.
 In this section, based on the model, two charts are provided to show the distribution of token ranks at each token position.
-Figure~\ref{456M_statistics_50_token_positions} shows the distribution of ranks for the first 50 tokens of the 500 patent claims in the experiment.
+Fig.~\ref{456M_statistics_50_token_positions} shows the distribution of ranks for the first 50 tokens of the 500 patent claims in the experiment.
 In this figure, the percentage of the ``top 1'' counts increases gradually along the token position.
 The first three tokens could be ignored because a patent claim always begins with ``1.
 A'' or ``1.
 An'' in terms of formality.
-To observe the finding with more tokens, Figure~\ref{456M_statistics_all_token_positions} shows the distribution of ranks with all token sequences of the 500 patent claims in the same experiment.
+To observe the finding with more tokens, Fig.~\ref{456M_statistics_all_token_positions} shows the distribution of ranks with all token sequences of the 500 patent claims in the same experiment.
 A similar finding is that the percentage of the ``top 1'' counts continues to dominate along the token position.
-Based on these findings, it is hypothesized that a PatentGPT-J model may save more keystrokes with an autocomplete function if the patent text to draft is longer.
-This hypothesis requires more data to validate at scale in the future.
+Based on these findings, a PatentGPT-J model may save more keystrokes with an autocomplete function if the patent text to draft is longer.